-GPS Cross Country is a growing sport at Sydney Boys High School and is running at capacity on the weekend GPS competition.
-There are 3 divisions of runners: Opens, Under 16’s and Under 14’s.
+GPS Cross Country is a growing sport at Sydney Boys High School.
+The school won the U16 championships in 2015 and the Open Premiership in 2016.
+Every weekend at GPS competition, one hundred students run across the three age groups: Opens, Under 16s and Under 14s.
 Participants are required to run the majority of the qualifying carnivals before they can compete in the GPS final meet.
 The persistence, diligence, mental strength and physical prowess required not just to get to the venues, but also be successful in cross country running are displayed most eminently by all performers in all divisions.
 However, the mateship displayed between High Cross Country runners in all divisions, in conjunction with these essential attributes is a highlight of the sport.

 Cross Country also has the fortune of a our senior professional coach, Mr Dani Andres.
 Dani has been a major positive influence for the team and a key and factor in winning the 2016 Premiership.
 High looks forward to many more years of Dani’s professional guidance & programs.

 Before competition even begins, the immense popularity of Cross Country means that a selection policy based on commitment excludes many students who believe it to be a leisurely stroll in the park!
 All divisions train at either Centennial Parklands or Moore Park during the week and race each Saturday morning at various grounds around Sydney.
 Training sessions are run generally on Monday and Tuesday afternoons, along with their sport afternoon session.
 Throughout the season, the training program builds up the runners' endurance and speed, helping them to consistently improve on Saturday races.
 Over the course of the season, participants who struggle at the first invitational carnival, gradually improve their placing through persistence, self-determination and a measure of mental strength.